gematik/poc-dsr-documentation/content/en/docs/rfcs/dsr-rfc-02/_index.md

 1. `Policy Decision Point` regularly downloads, verifies, and installs the currently active policy from `Policy Administration Point` as well as context information from `Policy Information Point`.
 2. `TrustClient` requests an attestation from the platform APIs.
-3. Attestation results are transmitted to `Device Management Service` in form of [Device Attestation Token](../dsr-rfc-04/#device-attestation-token-jwt_attest).
+3. Attestation results are transmitted to `Device Management Service (GMS)` in form of [Device Attestation Token](../dsr-rfc-04/#device-attestation-token-jwt_attest).
 Device Registration Service verifies the authenticity and integrity of the attestation and issues the [Device Token](../dsr-rfc-04/#device-token-device_token)
 4. `TrustClient` connects to the `eHealth Service` using TLS.
 Mutual authentication is performed using the client certificate issued in [DSR-RFC-01]({{< ref "../dsr-rfc-01" >}})
 5. `Trust Client`sends the `Device Token` as bearer token bound to mTLS certificate or a OAuth2 Code to the eHealth Service's `PEP`.
 PEP verifies the authenticity of the Device Token and extracts the device information.
 6. `PEP` uses device information and other available signals (e.g. HTTP request headers) as input to the `PDP`. `PDP` applies the policy against the device information and any other input provided to it by the `PEP`.